ethereum/execution-specs/README.md

 ## Consensus Specification (work-in-progress)

 The consensus specification is a python implementation of Ethereum that prioritizes readability and simplicity.
-It [will] accompanied by both narrative and API level documentation of the various components written in restructured text and rendered using Sphinx....
+It [will] be accompanied by both narrative and API level documentation of the various components written in restructured text and rendered using Sphinx....

  * [Rendered specification](https://ethereum.github.io/execution-specs/)